Dybondzy/COVID_Data_Analysis/README.md

 	-	Data Cleaning and Analysis: Juypter Notebook - Pandas
 	-	Machine Learning Model: Google Collab Notebook
-	-	Presentation of Findings: Tableau Public, GitHub Communication Protocol
+	-	Presentation of Findings: Tableau Public, GitHub
+	-	.

+	Communication Protocol
 	-	Slack Group where we had consistent communication
 	-	Zoom meetings
 	-	Project Checklist
 	-	Group meeting agendas: [https://drive.google.com/drive/folders/1sMOLvKQO-S99917fQL9axuocZujgKNZQ]
 	-	Breakout Rooms during BootCamp Zoom Class
+	-	.

 7. Requirements for the individual branches follow:
 	-	At least one branch for each team member
 	-	Group Github Individual branches: [https://github.com/dwwatson1/coronavirus_pandemic_playbook]
+	-	.

 8. Machine Learning Model

 	The model we chose to use is a supervised random forest regression model.
 	We chose supervised machine learning because we have labeled data (our features in tabular form) and outputs.
-	The input data, or our features, has a paired outcome which is plugged in to train the model to predict outcomes.
+	The input data, has a paired outcome which is plugged in to train the model to predict outcomes.
 	Supervised machine learning models have target variables, or dependent variables, about which we want to gain a deeper understanding.
 	In our case our target variable is how much effect COVID had on a state's population by looking at the total number of COVID cases divided by the total state population.